-We have tried to answer the most commonly asked questions on this page however if your query isn't answered here please don't hesitate to call us on 01444 401840 or drop us an email at firstname.lastname@example.org and we would be happy to answer any other questions you might have.
+We have tried to answer the most commonly asked questions on this page however if your query isn’t answered here please don’t hesitate to call us on 01444 401840 or drop us an email at firstname.lastname@example.org and we will be happy to answer any other questions you might have.

 Can you explain what UAV, RPAS, GIS and other terms I have heard mean?

 Clients who haven’t used a UAV before are often concerned about the level of accuracy that can be achieved, we can assure you that UAVs can offer the most spatially accurate aerial survey data currently available.
 To find out why this is you can read our article here The error of our extracted survey points can get down to around 9mm in height and 6mm in plan with good ground control, and specialised post-processing techniques.
 For most land surveys we generally work to around 40mm in height and 30mm in plan.
 The cost of these surveys per unit area does vary and so the higher accuracy you require the more it will cost.
 It is therefore a good idea to understand what you are trying to achieve and the tolerances you need to achieve it.

 Can your topographic surveys provide terrain data under vegetation?

 Yes, our LiDAR unit is able to penetrate the tree canopy

 Photogrammetry is the science of making precise measurements from photographs.
 We are able produce photographs at a far higher resolution than can typically be achieved with traditional aircraft based aerial surveys and from these produce a variety of data products including 3D building models.
 The result is similar to that produced by laser scans but at a fraction of the cost.
 Find out more about photogrammetry